adsci/speedEST/src/text/votingRegressor.md

 ## Extremely randomised forest (`ExtraTreesRegressor`)

-The extremely randomised forest model is based on the classic random forest reggression model.
-In random forest, an enseble of regression trees is trained with bootstrap aggregating, i.e., every predictor is trained on a random subset of the training set, sampled with replacement.
-Each regression tree is then grown and the training set is split into regions, so that the mean squared error between the average and the targets within the region is minimised.
-When splitting a node during growth of the trees, classic random forest searches for the best feature among a random subset of features.
+The extremely randomised forest model is based on the classic random forest regression model.
+In random forest, an ensemble of regression trees is trained with bootstrap aggregating, i.e., every predictor is trained on a random subset of the training set, sampled with replacement.
+Each regression tree is then grown and the training set is split into subsets, so that the mean squared error between the average within each subset and the corresponding targets is minimised.
+When splitting a node during growth of the trees, classic random forest searches for the best feature among a random subset of features (e.g., one that reduces the variance the most).
 After all trees have been trained, the forest can make predictions by averaging the predictions from all trees.

-Extremely randomised forest takes this one step further.
+Extremely randomised forest takes this approach one step further.
 Unlike regular decision trees, which search for the best possible threshold for each feature while splitting the node, a random threshold for each feature is considered.
 This, along with using a random subset of features at node splitting results in even greater regressor diversity, trading higher bias for a lower variance.
 Furthermore, random thresholds also provide a speedup in training.

 To build the model, the `ExtraTreesRegressor` class in `scikit-learn` was used.
 An optimal set of model hyperparameters was found using 5-fold randomised cross validation on the full training set including 177 training examples.
-In the course of cross-validation, the values of the hyperparamers used to train the model were repeteadly sampled from a predefined distribution.
+In the course of cross-validation, the values of the hyperparamers used to train the model were repeatedly sampled from a predefined distribution.
-In the end, the optimal set was chosed as the one yielding the lowest mean squared error on the validation set.
+In the end, the optimal set was chosen as the one yielding the lowest mean squared error on the validation set.

 ## Gradient boosted regression trees (`GradientBoostingRegressor`)